What is cloud detection and response (CDR)?

 - Cloud detection and response FAQs

-Cloud detection and response (CDR) gives you real-time visibility and response capabilities across your cloud environments.
+Cloud detection and response (CDR) gives you real-time cloud threat visibility and response capabilities across your cloud environments.

 Instead of relying on perimeter-based tools or legacy detection methods, CDR helps you understand what’s happening inside your cloud, from workload activity to identity behavior, and respond before threats spread.

-If you’re operating in AWS, Azure or Google Cloud, you know cloud activity looks different from traditional IT environments.
-You’ve got short-lived workloads, sprawling APIs, excessive permissions and multiple teams spinning up new services, often without your IT or security teams’ knowledge.
+If you’re operating in AWS, Azure, Google Cloud Platform (GCP), or Oracle Cloud Infrastructure (OCI), you know cloud activity looks different from traditional IT environments.
+You’ve got short-lived workloads, sprawling APIs, excessive permissions, and multiple teams spinning up new services, often without your IT or security teams’ knowledge.

-CDR gives you the cloud activity data and context you need to make sense of it all.
+CDR gives you cloud activity data and context to make sense of it all.

-Why traditional detection falls short in the cloud
+Why traditional detection and response tools falls short in the cloud

 You can’t rely on tools designed for on-prem environments to protect cloud-native infrastructure.
-Traditional detection and response platforms focus on endpoints, signatures and static systems.
+Traditional endpoint detection and response (EDR) platforms focus on endpoints, signatures, and static systems.
 But cloud environments aren’t static.
 They also don’t have clear boundaries.

 In the cloud, your workloads quickly spin up and down.
 Users and identities connect from everywhere.
 Services communicate through APIs you might not even know exist.

-You need a way to monitor behavior, flag anomalies and act in real time and with context.
+You need a way to monitor behavior, flag anomalies, and act in real time with context.

 They might catch malware, but they won’t see privilege escalation across identity and access management (IAM) roles or unusual API activity between services.
-This is where cloud detection and response fills the gap.
+Cloud detection and response fills the gap.

 If you’re running hybrid or multi-cloud environments, this visibility gap is even worse.

-It doesn’t just collect logs.
-It connects behavior to business risk so you can respond quickly and decisively.
+CDR connects behavior to business risk so you can quickly and decisively respond.

 CISA’s cloud security reference architecture, for example, outlines why traditional tools struggle to keep up with distributed, cloud-native infrastructure.